-The BHA provides advice to teachers and parents on the law on collective worship, and resources and guidance on inclusive school assemblies.
+Humanists UK provides advice to teachers and parents on the law on collective worship, and resources and guidance on inclusive school assemblies.
 Many schools, especially secondary schools, do provide good inclusive assemblies, thus technically breaking the law and attracting criticism from Ofsted.
-BHA has been in the forefront of lobbying for change and expressing the objections of non-religious parents, pupils and teachers, and has much support for its views.
+Humanists UK has been in the forefront of lobbying for change and expressing the objections of non-religious parents, pupils and teachers, and has much support for its views.
 A growing number of Standing Advisory Councils on Religious Education ( SACREs) and educational publishers provide sound advice on inclusive assemblies.

 BHA continues to press for changes that would legitimise good practice.
 However, the Government regularly uses the right to excusal from collective worship, and the apparent lack of consensus for change, to justify its policy of no change.

 We believe that in a pluralist society we should learn about each other’s beliefs, including humanist ones.
 The reformed religious education that we propose would be called Belief and Values Education, or Philosophy, or (as in Scotland ) Religious and Moral Education / Religious, Moral and Philosophical Studies, and would be characterised by inclusiveness, impartiality, objectivity, fairness, balance and relevance.